+ REMEMBRANCE +

 Chick Featherstone, Captain USN, ret., gracious host at Arlington Towers

-Narcissa "Cissa" Featherstone, chic, lovely, black-and-white-elegance hostess
+Narcissa "Cissa" Featherstone, chic, lovely, hostess

 Dick Feirhabend, DDS wise-cracking, questioning fellow SBC student from KC